Follow Harriet on Twitter

 Now add yr own (you can also choose to bitch our mutual friends, or your own):

-Tags: Aaron Kunin, ange mlinko, Annie Finch, Ben Friedlander, Catherine Daly, Christian Bok, Daisy Fried, Eileen Myles, Elizabeth Bachinsky, Emily Warn, Evie Shockley, Gregory Betts, Jacob McArthur Mooney, Jennifer Scappettone, Jonathan Ball, Jordan Davis, marjorie perloff, Mark Wallace, Matthew Zapruder, Maureen N Mclane, Michael Bryson, Michael Robbins, Michael Turner, Rob Winger, Ron Silliman, Stephen Burt, Steve Collis, Steven W. Beattie
+Tags: Aaron Kunin, Ange Mlinko, Annie Finch, Benjamin Friedlander, Catherine Daly, Christian Bok, Daisy Fried, Eileen Myles, Elizabeth Bachinsky, Emily Warn, Evie Shockley, Gregory Betts, Jacob McArthur Mooney, Jennifer Scappettone, Jonathan Ball, Jordan Davis, Marjorie Perloff, Mark Wallace, Matthew Zapruder, Maureen N. Mclane, Michael Bryson, Michael Robbins, Michael Turner, Rob Winger, Ron Silliman, Stephen Burt, Steve Collis

 Posted in Uncategorized on Tuesday, January 5th, 2010 by Anselm Berrigan.